 If you suffer from these symptoms, you likely regularly use alcohol.
 This creates a higher risk of developing alcoholism.

 Alcoholism Treatment Options

-Unfortunately, the biggest problem which you’re going to run into when treating your alcoholism isn’t physical, but mental.
-Many people who suffer from alcoholism also have one or more underlying emotional problems that contribute to the development of their addiction.
+Many people who suffer from alcoholism also have one or more underlying mental health that contributes to the development of their addiction.
+These problems include: